openZH/NachbR/README.md

 #### `download_xml_files(path, params)`
 Downloads all available Baupublikationen as XML files from the official API based on the selected parameters.

-- `days_of_data`: Number of days to look back, or "all" for full history
 - `path`: Folder path to store XML files
 - `params`: A named list of query parameters (e.g., publication date range, cantons)

- Note: If publicationDate.start and publicationDate.end are given in params, they overwrite `days_of_data`.

 #### `get_new_pub_url(page_size, url, params, df_bp)`
 Generates a list of XML URLs for newly published permits by comparing against existing IDs.